supabase/storage-js/README.md

   > Note: The `list` method also accepts a map of optional parameters.
 For a complete list see the [Supabase API reference](https://supabase.com/docs/reference/javascript/storage-from-list).

-- Replaces an existing file at the specified path with a new one:
+- Replace an existing file at the specified path with a new one:

   ```js
   const fileBody = ...; // load your file here